Briyani-monster/Product-vanila-js-CRUD-Api/README.md

 ## links of api are

 -   Gets All Products
     -   GET /api/products

 -   Gets one Product
--   Get /api/products/:id
+    -   GET /api/products/:id

 -   create a Product
+    -   POST /api/products
--   POST /api/products body have data for creation
+    -   body have data for creation

 -   update a Product
+    -   PUT /api/products/id
--   PUT /api/products/id body have update data
+    -   body have update data

 -   delete a Product
     -   DELETE /api/products/id